Data-Integrity-Group/WelcomeNewUsers/README.md

   - perhaps adding LsT reports to PbWorks will help
     - encourage this and see if it can be delegated to a bot - perhaps as a better form of Scrapping
       - this should be tried even if just for a small section
-    - Loom and Lz amy be informative
+    - Loom and Lz may be informative
-      - ask for a demo
+      - ask for a training demo

 ## 2022-08